 A book that I highly recommend is Tupac Shakur’s The Rose that Grew from Concrete.
 Not only does it have some awesome poems, but it also includes scans of the actual poems with Tupac’s handwriting and doodles.
 The students really loved seeing it.
 I give a copy out as a prize for participation when I present my lesson.

 Concluding the Rap Lesson

 Feel free to use my lesson as an outline for your own class.
-My only request if you do decide to is to let me know what you did and how your lesson went.
-I’m also willing to volunteer to present this lesson to students; it’s a ton of fun!
-You can download any version of the lesson below.
+My only request if you do decide to is to message me and let me know what you did and how your lesson went.

 I have been revising the versions to keep modern examples and to clean up some oversights.
-There is no swearing in any of the examples but the first version does have some content that could be misconstrued potentially.
-Check the versions out and pick your favorite.
+There is no swearing in any of the examples but the first version does have some content that is suggestive.

-- Teaching Poetry Through Rap Lesson v2.0 (.PDF) – Changed Assonance and End rhyme examples.
+- Teaching Poetry Through Rap Lesson v2.0 (.PDF 0.6 MB) Changed Assonance and End rhyme examples.
 Changed the second verse example on page 2.

-- Teaching Poetry Through Rap Lesson v3.0 (.PDF) – Changed the onomatopoeia example to a better one that isn’t an innuendo.
+- Teaching Poetry Through Rap Lesson v3.0 (.PDF 0.6 MB) Changed the onomatopoeia example to a better one that isn’t an innuendo.

 Here are some more resources around this lesson.
 If you write about this lesson or create a resource from it please let me know and I’ll add you to this list!

 - Dr. Louise McDonald on teaching poetry to middle school students